renra/it_academy/01_hello_world/README.md

 3) Think about what we've done, learn to formulate questions.
 4) Create a profile on [Dockerhub](https://hub.docker.com)
 4) Create a profile on [Github](https://github.com)
-5) Read the `Makefile` in this folder and try to guess what it does.
+5) Read the files in this folder and try to guess what they do.